tabeyti/jenkins-jack/TUTORIAL.md

 * A unique name for this connection (e.g. `myconn`)
 * The base Jenkins address with `http/https` prefix
 * Your user name for the Jenkins server
-* The API token you generated for your user
+* The API token you generated for your user (stored on system key-chain)
 * (Optional) A folder path on the Jenkins to filter job queries and commands.
 Can be used for performance (limits number of jobs queried) or for quality-of-life when working within a specific location on Jenkins.
 * (Optional) CSRF projection for your connection (default true). __Only disable this for older [Jenkins versions](https://www.jenkins.io/doc/book/security/csrf-protection/)__ (pre 2.222) if you experience issues creating/editing jobs, builds, and nodes.

-Connection data is stored in the `settings.json`:
+Connection data is stored in the `settings.json`, but passwords are stored on the user's local system key-store.
+Service name for passwords are of the format `jenkins-jack:<connection name>`

 ```javascript
 "jenkins-jack.jenkins.connections": [